What these books teach

 To reign your inner critic

 Ethan is an experimental psychologist, neuroscientist and writer, who specialises in emotion regulation.
-The irony at his inability to regulate his emotions when he was threatened..
+The irony is that he couldn't regulate his emotions when he was threatened..

 Explores the science of our inner voice and why self-talk can help or harm us.
 Provides tools to turn negative chatter into constructive dialogue for better mental well-being.